 Turns out that I’d been running as fast as I could in the wrong direction.
 Oops.
 The stuff wasn’t doing its job; it wasn’t making me happy.
 In fact, the opposite was true: instead of happiness, I was faced with stress and discontent and anxiety.
 And massive, crippling debt.
 And, eventually, depression.
 I no longer had time for a life outside of work, often laboring 70–80 a week just to pay for the stuff that wasn’t making me happy.
 I didn’t have time for anything I wanted to do: no time to write, no time to read, no time to relax, no time for my closest relationships.
 I didn’t even have time to have a cup of coffee with a friend, to listen to their stories.
 I realized that I didn’t control my time, and thus I didn’t control my own life.
 It was a shocking realization.

 What I did with that revelation, however, is much more important than the revelation itself.
 Faced with epiphany, I turned around and started walking—not running—in the right direction.
 I spent two years living under new spending standards, what I refer to as my Ramen Noodles Meal Plan, slashing all my nonessential wants and likes along the way: I sold the big house (at a significant post-crash loss) and moved into a small apartment; I paid off my car and kept driving it without considering a new one; I cut up the credit cards and started paying for everything with cash; and I bought only the things I needed.
-Ultimately, I discovered that I truly needed far less than I thought I did.
-For the first time in my life, I could see happiness getting closer and closer as I walked away from the stuff I thought would make me happy and toward real happiness.
+Ultimately, I discovered that I needed far less than I’d thought I did.
+For the first time in my life, I could see happiness getting closer and closer as I walked away from the stuff and toward real happiness.
 My friends and family started noticing my changed demeanor, too.
 Over time, life was calmer, less stressed, simpler.

-I spent time paying off debt, incrementally, month by month, bill by bill, getting rid of everything superfluous so I could be less tied to my income, less tied to a job that ate up all my time.
+I spent time paying off debt, incrementally, month by month, bill by bill, getting rid of everything superfluous so I could be less tied to my income, less tied to a job that ate all my time.
 I didn’t simply jump up and quit my job, though.
 That would’ve been stupid.
 Instead, it was a long road.
 It took two laser-focused years to eliminate 80% of my debt, and after I left my career as I approached age 30, I took a sizable pay cut, but I still focused on paying down the debt, spending two years slapping around that remaining 20%, never losing sight of the freedom that hid behind it.

 Today I’m seated at a table by the window, sipping an Americano that I paid for with cash, thumbing through pages of the New Yorker (also paid for with cash).
 I glance up from the pages periodically, watching the white streets become enveloped by more white.
 It’s like the opposite of a Hitchcock film out there, all hope and promise, a beautiful cleansing.
 Eventually I see Ryan enter the cafe’s doors, a huge, goofy grin on this face, snow caked to his eyebrows, his hair untamed.
 He looks like he has a good story to tell.
 I’m waiting to hear it.
 I’ve got the time.